 The categories of new rules and rule amendments deemed to be not material for this purpose are:

-Under the a new standard, the Commission must approve a new rule or rule amendment of a registered entity unless the Commission finds that the new rule or rule amendment is inconsistent with any provision of the Act or any of the Commission’s regulations thereunder.
+Registered entities may request that the Commission approve new rules or rule amendments by submitting such rules under CFTC Regulation 40.5.
+The Commission must approve a new rule or rule amendment of a registered entity unless the Commission finds that the new rule or rule amendment is inconsistent with any provision of the Act or any of the Commission’s regulations thereunder.